leon4rd/test/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.